What banks & housing markets in Sydney and Melbourne are facing in 2019.

 Expense benchmark crackdown: The RC indicated that lenders could not rely solely on expense benchmarks such as the HPI, HEM and internally-derived estimates [to determine if ongoing household expenses render a loan unaffordable].
 Lenders must perform due diligence and obtain verified expense information from borrowers.
 This will significantly reduce the maximum loan size that can be originated, given such benchmarks have woefully underestimated actual expenses of borrowers, often by half or more.

 Comprehensive Credit Reporting: CCR is currently 50% active and will be 100% active by July 2019 as lenders are obliged to provide relevant borrower data to credit agencies….
-It also allows lenders to see any and all existing debts of borrowers which may have been previously unavailable or hidden.
+It also allows lenders to take into consideration any and all existing debts of borrowers, such as a Smart Loan.